Jingyan95/TopLFV/README.md

 # Top LFV Analysis
 This framework depends on ROOT libraries.
+The setup has only been texted on lxplus.
 <table border="0">
   <tr>
     <td><b style="font-size:30px">Files</b></td>